-Grades which are temporarily incomplete will be indicated by the mark "I".
+Grades which are temporarily incomplete due to a lack of opportunity by a student will be indicated by the mark "I". -see campus administrator.

 Students enrolled in course for dual high school and college credit will be subject to the grading system used by the college system offering the course.